 Feel free to then exit the park, and head back to your hotel after a long and exciting day exploring Central Park on your self guided walking tour.

-5) How Long Does it Take to Walk Around Central Park
+5) How Long Does it Take to Walk Around the Park

 For this self guided walking tour of Central Park, you should expect it to take 4-5 hours.
 This of course all depends on how fast you walk, how much time you spend taking photos, and if you happen to get lost along the way at any point.